quarto-dev/quarto-actions/publish/README.md

 3. Add the GitHub Actions workflow to your project.
 (Use [quarto-publish-example.yml](https://github.com/quarto-dev/quarto-actions/blob/main/examples/quarto-publish-example.yml) as an example).

 4. Add `_publish.yml` to your repository.
 Quarto stores publishing metadata information in `_publish.yml`.
-To create this file, run `quarto publish connect` locally once (TODO: how does this work in IDE?).
+To create this file, run `quarto publish connect` locally once.

 5. Configure action to use RStudio Connect: